top of page

 Students will understand how the boundaries of Alabama and surrounding land were impacted as migration and settlement occurred.
 Students will be able to identify different map types and their purposes.

-Students will begin to understand the life and role of enslaved people on the settlement of Alabama, with a focus on Auburn, Alabama.
+Students will begin to understand the life and role of enslaved people through family stories told by Dr. Terrance Vickerstaff.

 Contact